DEAR: Deep Reinforcement Learning for Online Advertising Impression in Recommender Systems: Related Work

 \section{Related Work}

 In this section, we briefly review works related to our study.
 In general, the related work can be mainly grouped into the following categories.

-The first category related to this paper is guaranteed delivery, where ads that share a single idea and theme are grouped into campaigns, and are charged on a pay-per-campaign basis for the pre-specified number of deliveries~(click or impressions)~\cite{salomatin2012unified}.
-Most popular GD~(Guaranteed Delivery) solutions are based on offline optimization algorithms, and then adjusted for online setup.
-However, deriving the optimal strategy to allocate impressions is challenging, especially when the environment is unstable in real-world applications.
+The first category related to this paper is RL-based online advertising, including guaranteed delivery (GD) and real-time bidding (RTB).
+GD charges ads on a pay-per-campaign basis for the pre-specified number of deliveries~\cite{salomatin2012unified}.
 In~\cite{wu2018multi}, a multi-agent reinforcement learning~(MARL) approach is proposed to derive cooperative policies for the publisher to maximize its target in an unstable environment.
-They formulated the impression allocation problem as an auction problem where each contract can submit virtual bids for individual impressions.
-With this formulation, they derived the optimal impression allocation strategy by solving the optimal bidding functions for contracts.
+RTB allows an advertiser to submit a bid for each impression in a very short time frame under the multi-armed bandits setting~\cite{yang2016dynamic,nuara2018combinatorial,gasparini2018targeting,tang2013automatic,xu2013estimation,yuan2013adaptive,schwartz2017customer}.
+Thus, the MDP setting has also been studied to tackle that a given ad campaign would repeatedly happen during its life span before the budget running out~\cite{cai2017real,wang2018learning,rohde2018recogym,wu2018budget,jin2018real}.